emnh/computer-software-engineering-findings/README.md

 This project started out as my attempt to choose an open source project to contribute to, preferably a programming language of global impact.
 The criteria for choosing a project are the impact on the global economy and my own biased and perhaps not entirely rational motivations.
 Since these may be opposed to each other, I started on a journey to discover my own biases and try to uproot any irrational motivations.
+It may be appropriate for me (and you, if you like) to read the Wikipedia article on [rationality](https://en.wikipedia.org/wiki/Rationality) at some point.

 # Contribute towards General AI or to an existing impactful programming language
 There is a conflict in my mind whether I should contribute to the development of artificial intelligence, towards its generality, as worked on for example in Google Deepmind.
 I deem general AI most important and seems to be in line with the times.
 But on the other hand my motivations and feelings tell me I should contribute to a programming language, which I find easier, and thus more practical to get started hands-on with.
 I'm not sure I'm sufficiently intelligent, I just have an insecure feeling about it, to contribute towards general AI, which is why I instead set off on a journey to discover the impact of various programming languages on software engineering and thus the economy of the world.